 Individual Pension Insurance and Long-term Saving

-The individual pension insurance may be taken out by the insured person himself or by the insured person’s spouse or employer.
+The individual pension insurance may be taken out by the insured person or by the insured person’s spouse or employer.
 If the employer is the policyholder, the insured may not pay contributions to the insurance.
 A long-term savings account can be signed only by a natural person.

 The insurance can be agreed to be either a fixed-term or a lifelong insurance.
 The majority of individual pension insurances are fixed-term.
-The shortest repayment period in new contracts and individual pension insurance policies is 10 years.

 An individual pension is not a hindrance for employment, and some of the persons drawing an individual pension are still in active employment.
 Usually, the insurance contract also includes life insurance provision for the event of the death of the insured person.
 In that case, the insurance savings are paid in predetermined parts to the insured person’s beneficiaries.